Skip to main content

 Get regular insights from USQ

 As a reminder, commercial real estate is not correlated to other asset classes, as shown below.
 But more striking in this chart is the high correlation among other major asset classes.
 While this has largely benefited investors over the past few years, it is important to remember why diversifying assets are critical.
-Given that equity markets are at all-time highs and are primarily being driven by a narrow subset of stocks, having highly-correlated assets may not benefit investors in coming quarters if the market retreats.
-Private real estate is a great diversifier, as demonstrated in 2022; it was one of the few assets that delivered positive returns (~7%) when every other major asset class had double-digit declines.
+Given that equity markets are at all-time highs and are primarily being driven by a narrow subset of stocks, having highly correlated assets may be very detrimental to investors when the market retreats.
+Private real estate is a great diversifier, as demonstrated in 2022, being one of the few assets that delivered positive returns (~7%) when every other major asset class had double-digit declines.

 5-year correlation

-Data as of June 30, 2024.
-Private Real Estate: NCREIF ODCE Index US Stocks: S&P 500 Index, DM Stocks: MSCI EAFE Index, EM Stocks: MSCI EM Index, Public REITs: S&P US REIT Index, US Agg Bonds: Bloomberg U.S. Aggregate Bond Index.
+Data as of September 30, 2024.
+Private Real Estate: NFI ODCE, US Stocks: S&P 500 Index, DM Stocks: MSCI EAFE Index, EM Stocks: MSCI EM Index, Public REITs: S&P US REIT Index, US Agg Bonds: Bloomberg U.S. Aggregate Bond Index.
 Based on quarterly returns.

 Performance by property type

-- Industrial — Similar to last quarter, industrial returns were flat across most funds, but we did see a decline in select parts of the country, namely southern California.
-As construction starts are down significantly and demand remains strong from onshoring and online shopping trends, we expect industrial returns to normalize moving forward.
+• Industrial — Similar to the last couple of quarters, industrial returns were flat across most funds, but we did see a decline in select parts of the country, namely southern California.
+As construction starts are down significantly and demand remains strong from onshoring and online shopping trends, we expect industrial returns to become increasingly positive moving forward.

-- Office — Office properties continued their decline, but the pace of the decline is moderating.
+• Office — Office properties continued their decline, but the pace of the decline again moderated.
 At this point, we believe the office properties held within the NFI-ODCE index are more reflective of fair market value and will have a less meaningful impact going forward.
+Additionally, there may finally be signs of a much-awaited return to office, with many major corporations requiring five days a week in the office.

-- Retail — The retail sector is benefiting from a strong economy and consumer spending.
-As a result, the property type experienced appreciation for the quarter.
+• Retail — The retail sector is benefiting from a strong economy and consumer spending.
+As a result, the property type again experienced appreciation for the quarter.

 Outlook

-In summary, we believe the inflection point was this quarter and are expecting positive returns moving forward.
-Commercial real estate has long been a favored asset class for investors looking for stable, income producing, non-diversified assets.
+In summary, this quarter’s return further supports our conviction that last quarter was the turning point, and we are expecting positive returns moving forward.
+Commercial real estate has long been a favored asset class for investors looking for stable, income-producing, non-correlated assets.
 As most other asset classes seem to be relatively overvalued, diversifying into private real estate at this point has historically rewarded investors.

 Be the first to get our insights content